getdish/dish/docs/developer-setup.md

     - On production: `kubectl` and `doctl` installed
     - `doctl auth init -t $TF_VAR_DO_DISH_KEY` token is avaiable in enc.env.production.yaml
     - `doctl kubernetes cluster kubeconfig save dish[blue/green]`
-    - On production and staging, you'll need `gcloud` in order to login to our Docker registry.
+    - On production and staging, you'll need `flyctl` in order to login to our Docker registry.

 Then you can use the `./dishctl.sh hot_deploy path/to/Dockerfile/folder`